 It is preferred that the entire application packet be submitted electronically however if not possible, items other than the application form may be submitted via any of the following avenues:

 The program runs for eight weeks beginning the Monday after Memorial Day.
-Because the program is so rigorous and intense, scholars must commit to the entire timeframe.
+Since the program is so rigorous and intense, scholars must commit to the entire time frame.

 Each year a committee of OMRF employees, mostly scientists, selects the Fleming Scholars.
 All complete applications received by the appointed deadline are reviewed by selection committee members.
 After this initial review, the committee meets to select up to 25 applicants to interview in person, via Skype or phone.
 Following the interviews, the committee selects as many scholars as there are mentors and funding available.
 Three or four alternates are named as well.